 - Improve balance during movement

 Muscular endurance, unlike strength, is the ability of a muscle to make repeated contractions over a period of time.
-This is used in day-to-day life in activities such as climbing stairs, digging the garden and cleaning.
-Muscular endurance is also important in sports, such as football (repeated running and kicking), tennis (repeated swinging of the arm to hit the ball) and swimming (repeating the stroke).
+This is used in day-to-day life in activities such as climbing stairs, digging in the garden, and cleaning.
+Muscular endurance is also important in sports, such as football (repeated running and kicking), tennis (repeated swinging of the arm to hit the ball), and swimming (repeating the stroke).

-Body composition is the amount of muscle, fat, bone, cartilage etc that makes up our bodies.
+Body composition is and important component of health related fitness.
+It is the amount of muscle, fat, bone, cartilage, etc that makes up our bodies.
 In terms of health, fat is the main point of interest and everything else is termed lean body tissue.
 The amount of fat we carry varies from person to person and healthy averages vary with gender and age.